blurpy/kouchat.net/help/user-guide-desktop.md

 * Your nick name in the user list turns gray.
 * Your away status and away message is listed in the user information popup.

-There are several ways to go away, described in this guide.
+There are several ways to go away described in this guide.
 When you choose to go away, you will get a popup asking for an away message:

 [![Going away]({{ site.baseurl }}/images/screenshots/desktop/kouchat_v1.2.0_away_popup.png "Going away.
 Click to enlarge.")]({{ site.baseurl }}/images/screenshots/desktop/kouchat_v1.2.0_away_popup.png)